kashapovd/Motorola-LCD-ST7558-library/README.md

 \
 <img src="connection/connection2.png" width="480" height="274">
 \
-but, i my case, I always do the direct connection
+but, in my case, I always do the direct connection :)

 ## Demonstration ([video](https://youtu.be/PMxQ5Tmf7f8))